alainamb/translation-quality-mgmt/README.md

 ### Workflow

-- An evaluation project is set up in Label Studio that used the MQM/H-Quest labeling configuration
+- An evaluation project is set up in Label Studio that uses the MQM/H-Quest labeling configuration
 - A group of translation evaluators evaluate texts within Label Studio
   - They mark individual errors following MQM
   - They rate the quality of the content as a whole in terms of correspondence to the source text and readability as a standalone document given the proejct specifications following H-Quest